ShekinahBa/animal_game/README.md

-There are many things I could do to continue improving this project like adding a leaderboard and working with Pandas but I would like to choose a project of my own that's a bit more challenging.
-So keep an eye out :)
+There are many things I could do to continue improving this project such as adding a leaderboard using Pandas and doing analysis on the data collected.